pktmasseta/pktmasseta.github.io/_rush/index.md

         start: 1:00pm
         end: 2:30pm
       - name: <a href="https://peck.bot/virtual" target="_blank">What does virtual PKT look like?</a>
         description: Wondering what the <span style="color:#800000">virtual fraternity experience</span> is like?
-Come hear from our seniors about what PKT has in store for this spring, and how we <span style="color:#800000">strengthened</span> our brotherhood's bonds this fall."
+Come hear from our seniors about what PKT has in store for this spring, and how we <span style="color:#800000">strengthened</span> our brotherhood's bonds this fall.
         start: 3:30pm
         end: 4:30pm
       - name: <a href="https://peck.bot/monopoly" target="_blank">Monopoly Night!</a>